 Alexandria Local Emergency Planning Committee (LEPC)

-- Two Representatives from law enforcement and firefighting personnel
+- Two representatives from law enforcement and fire department personnel

 Term of Service:

 - Alexandria Emergency Preparedness

 - City of Alexandria Emergency Operations Plan (EOP)

 - Metropolitan Washington Council of Governments Regional Emergency Operations Plan (RECP)